paleolimbot/ggspatial/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-You'll notice some bits are still a work in progress, mostly that polygons with internal rings are not rendered properly.
-This is on the to do list!.
+You'll notice some bits are still a work in progress, but at least polygons with internal rings are rendered properly!

 Projections
 -----------